A-Z of Car Stuff

-Not the prettiest of cars but by all accounts – quite lively performers thanks to the light and unable Imp engine.
+Not the prettiest of cars but by all accounts – quite lively performers thanks to the light Imp engine.
 Better continuity of engine supplies, further development and better cash reserves could have resulted in the Clan becoming a small scale competitor to the likes of Lotus in the field of “British Plastic”!
 The marque is enthusiastically supported by the Clan Owners Club which has an informative and professionally presented web site.

 Designed by Frank Costin (the Cos out of Marcos) the Costin Amigo shared some of the same design features of early Marcos creations – most notably a lightweight but very strong wooden monocoque with fibreglass bodywork.
 Costin’s use of marine plywood in the construction the monocoque and the wonderfully aerodynamic bodywork came his previous employment in designing lightweight aircraft for De Havilland.

 The car utilised a humble 2.0 Litre Vauxhall VX 4/90 engine which thanks to the car’s light weight and slippery aerodynamics took the car to a top speed of 137 mph with very good fuel economy.
 Transmission, rear axle, suspension and brakes were also sourced from the Vauxhall Victor with some components being heavily modified to meet Costin’s design specification.